galanisl/LinkPrediction/README.md

 In addition, `LinkPrediction` includes function `lp_matrix` and `get_non_edges`, which are key to extend the package with other link prediction approaches (more on this below).

-Finally, the performance of these link predictors on a network of interest can be assessed and visualised with functions `prune_recover` and `plot_lp_performance`.
+Finally, the performance of these link predictors on a network of interest can be assessed and visualised with functions `prune_recover` (which computes all the above-mentioned evaluation metrics) and `plot_lp_performance`.

 For more information on the link prediction problem, see: